 This office will provide reminders for appointments via e-mail and/or text as a courtesy.
 However, please understand that it is still your responsibility to attend sessions when they are scheduled, even if you did not receive the reminder.
-Please do not rely solely on reminder notifications to ensure your attendance at scheduled appointments.
+Please do not rely solely on reminder notifications to ensure your attendance at scheduled appointments, as these come directly from our medical health record system and not a live person in our office.